OPS-E2E-PPE/VBA-Docs/api/Visio.InvisibleApp.SetCustomToolbars.md

 ## Remarks

+> [!NOTE]
- **Note**  Starting with Visio, the Microsoft Office Fluent user interface (UI) replaces the previous system of layered menus, toolbars, and task panes.
+> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
 VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 If the  _ToolbarsObject_ object was created in a separate process by using the VBA **CreateObject** method instead of getting the appropriate property of an **Application** or **Document** object, the **SetCustomToolbars** method returns an error.

 ## Example

 This Microsoft Visual Basic for Applications (VBA) macro shows how to use the **SetCustomToolbars** method to replace the built-in toolbar set with the custom set.
 It retrieves a copy of the built-in Visio toolbars, adds a toolbar and a toolbar button, sets the button icon, and then replaces the toolbar set.

 Before running this macro, replace  _path\filename_ in the code with the full path to and filename of an icon file (.ico) on your computer.